top of page

 PCCS includes in its Mission Statement a commitment to programming designed to help students succeed if they have academic gaps from prior instructional settings, learning differences, executive functioning challenges, or ADD/ADHD.
 For more information, click on these buttons.

-Note: The Support Services Program does not currently include services or faculty to address Special Education (SPED) needs.
+Note: The Learning LINK Program does not currently include services or faculty to address Special Education (SPED) needs.
 For a private school option, please check out the Shelton School.

 Image by AbsolutVision